Spray Park 101

 Locating and fitting the spray park into the existing landscaping and utilities can be a challenge.
 Professionals that can assist with landscape architecture and engineering are often needed to assist with tasks.

 The spray park must be connecting to the water supply, sanitary sewer and be provided electricity to operate the equipment.
-The location and available of these services need to be determined and then considered when making the selection of the type and size of spray park you will want to build.
+The location and availability of these services need to be determined and then considered when making the selection of the type and size of spray park you will want to build.

 8. Other Amenities